4d/docs/website/translated_docs/es/API/formulaClass.md

 #### Description

-The `Formula` command <!-- REF formulaClass.Formula.Summary -->creates a `4D Function` object based upon the *formulaExp* expression<!-- END REF -->. *formulaExp* can be as simple as a single value or complex, such as a project method with parameters.
+The `Formula` command<!-- REF formulaClass.
+Formula.Summary -->creates a `4D Function` object based upon the *formulaExp* expression<!-- END REF -->. *formulaExp* can be as simple as a single value or complex, such as a project method with parameters.

 Having a formula as an object allows it to be passed as a parameter (calculated attribute) to commands or methods or to be executed from various components without needing to declare them as "shared by components and host database".
 When called, the formula object is evaluated within the context of the database or component that created it.